hust-diangroup/ns3-ai/README.md

 ## Examples
+### Quick Statrt on how to us ns3-ai - [a_plus_b](https://github.com/hust-diangroup/ns3-ai/tree/master/example/a_plus_b)
+This example show how you can use ns3-ai by a very simple case that you transfer the data from ns-3 to python side and calculate a + b in the python to put back the results.
+Please check the README in it for more details.

 ### [RL-TCP](https://github.com/hust-diangroup/ns3-ai/blob/master/example/rl-tcp/RL-TCP-en.md)
 This example is inspired by [ns3-gym example](https://github.com/tkn-tub/ns3-gym#rl-tcp).
 We bulid this example for the benchmarking and to compare with their module.